Cellulose Based Photonic Materials

 Introduction

-Improper recycling of plastics leads to their degradation in the environment, resulting in smaller pieces of plastics that are harmful for the life on the planet.
-Microplastics are also intentionally included in many products as whitening agents, to produce a white appearance in many personal care products and contribute to the microplastic pollution.
+Improper recycling of plastics leads to their degradation in the environment, resulting in smaller pieces of plastics that are harmful for life on the planet.
+Microplastics are also intentionally included in many products as whitening agents, to produce a white appearance in many personal care products and contribute to microplastic pollution.

 Proposal Overview